ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 described in {{I-D.ietf-ace-oauth-authz}} and in {{I-D.ietf-ace-oauth-params}}.

 The authorization information (authz-info) resource refers to the authorization information endpoint as specified in {{I-D.ietf-ace-oauth-authz}}.
+The term `claim` is used in this document with the same semantics as in {{I-D.ietf-ace-oauth-authz}}, i.e., it denotes information carried in the access token or returned from introspection.

 # Protocol Overview {#overview}